froala/yii2-froala-editor/README.md

 ]);; ?>
 ```

-For full details on usage, see the [documentation](https://editor.froala.com/docs).
+For full details on usage, see the [documentation](https://froala.com/wysiwyg-editor/docs).

 License
 ----

 This package is available under MIT License.
-However, Froala editor is free only for non-commercial projects.
-For commercial applications see http://editor.froala.com/pricing for licensing.
+However, Froala editor requires purchasing a license from http://editor.froala.com/pricing.